7phs/area-51/README.md

 Reference data and raw data should store in two different files.

-Raw data splits by `Z-score` and put into two files:
+Raw data is split by `Z-score` and put into two files:
 * Clear data is stored to `clean.csv`;
-* Record contains data greater than expected deviation is store to `anomalies.csv`.
+* Record contains data greater than expected deviation is stored to `anomalies.csv`.

-The tool launches, processes existing files and listens changes of reference and raw files till a user stops it.
+The tool launches processes existing files and listens to reference and raw files until a user stops it.
-It processes changes in data (appending, replacing of file, etc.) in real time.
+It processes changes in data (appending, replacing a file, etc.) in real-time.

-A user ables to launch the tool even source files are not on the place.
+A user can launch the tool even source files are not in place.
 The tool will process it if a user puts files on a place identified by CLI options `--reference` and `--raw`.

-Log messages inform a user that exising data is completely processed.
+Log messages inform a user that existing data is completely processed.
-A user stop the tool at proper time, when files will not change, or by another reason.
+A user stops the tool at the proper time, when files will not change, or another reason.

 ### Run